NOAA-GSL/ExascaleWorkflowSandbox/README.md

 ```
 conda create -n "chiltepin" python=3.10
 source activate chiltepin
-pip --use-deprecated=legacy-resolver install -r requirements.txt
-pip install -e .  # Do not forget the dot at the end
+pip --use-deprecated=legacy-resolver install -e .  # Do not forget the dot at the end
 ```

 NOTE: There may be some warnings about incompatible package versions similar